Careers at Painsley

 CEIAG is deemed a priority at Painsley Catholic College.
 There is a strong belief that the students who attend the college should be equipped with the information, knowledge and understanding of their options that will allow them to make informed decisions at key transition points in their school life and beyond.
 In addition we place a high priority on students being given the chance to develop their workplace and employability skills which will allow them to become effective employees in the future and have a rewarding career.

 All students have an entitlement to access impartial Information, Advice and Guidance (IAG) through their time at school.
 Since 2012 all schools have been required to secure independent and impartial careers guidance for all students in Years 8-11 when they need it.
 At Painsley, this is currently provided by a careers professional from Entrust who works in school 1-2 days per week.
 Y11 students are prioritised but the guidance is available to all students as required.
-There are also dedicated days of provision for students in Y12 and 13.
+There are also opportunities for students in Y12 and 13 to access careers advice when necessary.
 The Governing body ensures that the school meets it commitment to providing independent careers advice and that a range of post 16 progression opportunities are presented to students.

 The Careers Programme